valantic-CEC-Deutschland-GmbH/translations-rest-api/README.md

 # HowTo Setup new Repo
  - create new project (https://gitlab.nxs360.com/projects/new?namespace_id=461#blank_project)
    - visibility -> Internal
- - push in repo boilerplate copied of example-package (https://gitlab.nxs360.com/packages/php/spryker/example-package)
+ - push in repo boilerplate copied of translations-rest-api (https://gitlab.nxs360.com/packages/php/spryker/translations-rest-api)
- - search for string `example-package` and add your descriptions
+ - search for string `translations-rest-api` and add your descriptions
  - add your custom code / copy in your code / rename namespace to ValanticSpryker

 # use nodejs